MattNolanLab/in_vivo_ephys_openephys/README.md

     python -m http.server
     ```
     By default the folders on the remote server should be reachable by `http://localhost:8000` in your browser

+    If you are on Linux, the better way is to map the remote folder to a local folder using [sshfs](https://askubuntu.com/questions/412477/mount-remote-directory-using-ssh)

+- Executing cell blocks

+    Each script contains sections marked by `%@@`.
+They indicate execution cells that can be run indepedently by supported editor like VS Code or [Pycharm via scientific mode](https://www.jetbrains.com/help/idea/matplotlib-tutorial.html#).
+These cell block allow you to debug and develop a specific function without rerunning the whole script.
+Try to utitlize it to keep yourself sane when developing new analysis.

 ### Known issues
 - Always need to have all the files (e.g. dead_channels.txt), even if they are empty